 - Sexuality/Nudity: Strange asks a colleague if she's sleeping with another doctor; a kiss on the cheek.

 - Violence/Frightening/Intense: Limbs are lopped off; reckless driving followed by a terrible accident; a bloody face, and a body with pins in it; stabbings; a cape attack (you read that right); a character falls through glass; multiple deaths.

 Drugs/Alcohol: Beer drinking (during a signature Marvel end-credits scene).

 RECOMMENDED FOR: Fans of the Marvel Cinematic Universe should be pleased with one of the franchise's stronger and most anticipated entries, as will viewers interested in visual flair that elevates yet another origin story beyond boilerplate into one of the more interesting ones.

 NOT RECOMMENDED FOR: Christian viewers who are put off by Eastern ideas/religions/philosophies.
 Even those who acknowledge some form of Christian mysticism may struggle to find common ground with the spiritual world and practices shown here.

-Doctor Strange, directed by Scott Derrickson, opens in theaters November 4, 2016.
+Doctor Strange, directed by Scott Derrickson, opened in theaters November 4, 2016; available for home viewing February 28, 2017.
 It runs 115 minutes and stars Benedict Cumberbatch, Chiwetel Ejiofor, Benedict Wong, Tilda Swinton, Mads Mikkelsen, Rachel McAdams, Benjamin Bratt and Michael Stuhlbarg.
 Watch the trailer for Doctor Strange here.